autistic-symposium/web3-toolkit-py/small-projects/enconding-decimals/README.md

-# Efun: Art + Logic Enconding + Decoding
+# Enconding decimals

+This program:

-This program i) converts and encodes a 14-bit decimal input value to a 2-byte hexadecimal, ii) decodes hexadecimal representations to 14-bit decimal (as described in [this doc](https://github.com/bt3gl/PRIV-Interview_take_home_projects/blob/master/art_and_logic/1-efun/AlpcPart1-190801.pdf).
+i) converts and encodes a 14-bit decimal input value to a 2-byte hexadecimal, ii) decodes hexadecimal representations to 14-bit decimal

 ## Installing